-Peak 6990 is in the Jumpoff Peak subrange of the Lost River Range.
-Found west of the Idaho National Laboratory and Highway 22, Peak 6990 and its peak neighbors, 8383 and 7194, make a good, early-season peak bagging loop.
-We climbed these three peaks on March 29, 2018, and came in from Deadman Flats on the east side of the range.
+Peak 6990 is located near Jumpoff Peak in the southern Lost River Range.
+Located west of the Idaho National Laboratory and ID-22, Peak 6990 and its nearby neighbors (Peak 8383 and Peak 7194) make a good, early-season peakbagging loop.
+We climbed these 3 peaks on March 29, 2018, and came in from Deadman Flats on the East Side of the range.

-Take Bureau of Land Management (BLM) road 1259, Deadman Canyon road, which leaves the west side of Highway 22 along Deadman Flats, toward Deadman Canyon.
+Take Bureau of Land Management (BLM) Road 1259/Deadman Canyon Road, which leaves the West Side of ID-22 along Deadman Flats toward Deadman Canyon.
 This road is open all year.
 After heading north a bit, the road takes a large, long turn to the northwest.
 Along this curve, a jeep trail intersects the road from the north.
-This trail parallels an intermittent stream, but there are no pull-offs for parking.
+This trail parallels an intermittent stream, but there are no pullouts for parking.
 Sagebrush is thick and turning around is difficult but doable in only a few locations.
-We were able to travel as far as the worse ruts, but most people probably won’t want to travel much past the junction of the jeep trail with Deadman Canyon Road.
+We were able to travel as far as the worst ruts, but most people probably won’t want to travel much past the junction of the jeep trail with Deadman Canyon Road.

-Note: A recent rain-on-snow event made travel difficult without a high-clearance 4WD starting in the lower Deadman Flats area.
-Even with a high clearance 4WD, we were stopped short of where we wanted on both roads we traveled.
+Note: A recent rain-on-snow event made travel difficult without a high-clearance 4WD vehicle starting in the lower Deadman Flats area.
+Even with a high-clearance 4WD vehicle, we were stopped short of where we wanted to go on both roads we traveled.

 Northeast Ridge, Class 1

 Peak 6990 has a jeep trail that goes from Deadman Canyon to the summit plateau.
 The jeep trail peters out near the summit, but a faint hiking path remains for the last few yards.
 The trail is visible on Google Earth.